christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 ### High Availability and Consistency

 \todo{Rephrase}

+"One of the benefits of distributed systems is their use in providing highly-available services, that is, services that are likely to be up and accessible when needed.
+Availability is essential to many computer-based services; for example, in airline reservation systems the failure of a single computer can prevent ticket sales for a considerable time, causing a loss of revenue and passenger goodwill.
+Availability is achieved through replication.
+By having more than one copy of important information, the service continues to be usable even when some copies are inaccessible, for example, because of a crash of the computer where a copy was stored."

 "Building reliable distributed systems at a worldwide scale demands trade-offs between consistency and availability.
 Consistency is a property of the distributed system which ensures that every node or replica has the same view of data at a given time, irrespective of which client has updated the data.
 Trading some consistency for availability can oftentimes lead to dramatic improvements in scalability [@pritchett2008base].